Potato Asparagus Salad

 Serve hot or cold

-You can serve this dish hot, or make it up front and keep it in the fridge to serve it cold if you prefer.
+You can serve this dish hot, or make it upfront and keep it in the fridge to serve it cold if you prefer.
 Either way, it is very tasty side dish, starter or even an easy snack you can prepare at any time of the day.

-I found it goes very well with some cold leftover roast chicken breast or some tasty smoked salmon.
+This goes very well with some cold leftover roast chicken breast or some tasty smoked salmon.

-If you are inspired to try this recipe, or another version of it, please let me know how you get on in the comments section below!
+If you are inspired to try this recipe or another version of it, please let me know how you get on in the comments section below!